 DIY - Fresh Ground Beef

-I don't remember why I bought the grinder attachment for my stand mixer (I've had it a few years) but I now use it quite a bit.
+I don't remember what prompted me to buy the grinder attachment for my stand mixer (I've had it a few years) but I now use it quite a bit.
 I must have seen a great recipe or process that I wanted to try.
 Or maybe it was because of a nostalgic memory.
 My parents had an old-fashioned hand-crank grinder that they clamped onto the kitchen table.
 I remember my dad making "ham salad" by grinding bologna, pickles and onions, mixing it with salad dressing for sandwiches.
 We really liked it on white bread sandwiches.
-Anyway, I recommend having the grinder attachment.
+Not sure that is my food choice of this day, but I do recommend having the grinder attachment.
 It's a fun gadget to add to your mixer and there are great recipes to experiment with.

-This past weekend, I needed to use a large piece of chuck that had taken residence in my freezer since February.
+This past weekend, I needed to use a large piece of chuck that had taken residence in my freezer for too long.
 It's original destiny was to be a braised pot roast, but winter weather ran out and it was time to rethink my purchase.
 Burgers on the grill!
+Lamb Burgers The Cabernet Burger

 The process is easy.
 Just keep the meat really cold until ready to grind.
 Working quickly, cut the meat into medium-size pieces; place a large bowl under the attachment to catch the meat; using the plunger, press it through the grinder.
 Once you patty-up the meat or shape into meatballs, proper clean up is also important.
 Detach all pieces and run it through hot soapy water, using a bottle brush to clean inside the feeding tube.